bustle/bluestream/README.md

 For `ReduceStreams`, the promise is for the final reduction result.
 Any stream errors or exceptions encountered while reducing will result with a rejection of the promise.

+# Releasing

+We use [semantic release](https://github.com/semantic-release/semantic-release) and the angular commit message format.
+If you commit a breaking change to master a release will be published.